 Get Reading @ Cardinal Heenan

-What do our pupils have to say about ‘Trash’
+What our pupils have to say about book 1 of the Reading Canon: ‘Trash’

 “I’ve enjoyed reading, ‘Trash’.
 I like the story.
 My favourite character is Raphael.
 I think the police will find out that the boys have got the bag.
 Maybe the message the author is giving is that not everyone has a nice place to live and not everyone is fortunate so we should help those people”

 “I like the way the children go on adventures.
 My favourite character is Rat.
 I think they will find the bag with lots of money in it.
 I think the message is to be nice to people even if they have a different life to you”

 “I enjoyed it when they went to the train station.
 Rat is my favourite character.
 I think the writer’s message is one man’s rubbish is another man’s treasure”

 “The story is so interesting because it is telling us about the different characters’ lives.
 I think they will find lots of money or get caught by the police.
 I think the message is to be happy where you are and with what you’ve got because people are less fortunate than you”

 “My favourite character is Rat because his name actually represents where he lives!
 My favourite part is where they find the rucksack.
 I think the author’s message is to be creative with solutions to problems”

 “I like the way it is very different to our life.
 My favourite character is Rat because he is a misunderstood character.
 I think they will be chased by the police.
 The message might be to always enjoy the things you have because one day it might not be there”